-The killing of two mountain lion kittens in Half Moon Bay, California, has sparked legislation to change how the California Department of Fish and Wildlife handles mountain lion public safety situations.
-Senate Bill 132, introduced by Senator Jerry Hill, authorizes less-than-lethal force to be used in potential public safety situations, allows qualified individuals and organizations to partner with the Department, and requires an annual report to the legislature.
+The killing of two mountain lion kittens in Half Moon Bay, California, sparked legislation to change how the California Department of Fish and Wildlife handles mountain lion public safety situations.
+Senate Bill 132, introduced by Senator Jerry Hill, requires less-than-lethal force to be used in potential public safety situations and allows qualified individuals and organizations to partner with the Department.
+The bill was signed by Governor Brown in September and will become California state law January 1, 2014.

 Early in the morning commute a male mountain lion was struck and killed by a car on Highway 101 near the town of Buellton, California.
 This is a common form of death for lions in Southern California.
 What makes this instance unique is that a motorist stopped, sawed off the animal's paws and genitals for possible sale on the black market, then tossed the carcass into a nearby gully in an effort to hide the evidence.